James R. Mills: Personal life

 Mills was born in San Diego on June 6, 1927, attended public schools in San Diego and received a B.A. in Social Studies and an M.A. in History from San Diego State College (now known as San Diego State University).
 He served with United States Army from 1950 to 1953 during the Korean War.
 On January 9, 1959, he married Joanna Rohrbough.
 They had three children: Beatrice, William, and Eleanor.
 The couple would later divorce sometime in the 1980s.
-Mills was a longtime resident of Coronado, California, a resort city located across the San Diego Bay from Downtown San Diego.
+Mills was a longtime resident of Coronado, California, a resort city located across San Diego Bay from downtown San Diego.

 Mills was the curator of the San Diego History Center's Junípero Serra Museum, from 1955 to 1960, when he left to run for the state assembly.
 Mills was also a middle school history teacher and the author of several books.
 Drawing on his time with the San Diego History Center, two of his works deal with the history of San Diego: Historical Landmarks of San Diego County and San Diego: Where California Began.
 His 1987 book, A Disorderly House: The Brown-Unruh Years in Sacramento looks back on his time in the state capitol and his interactions with Governor Pat Brown and state Assemblyman Jesse "Big Daddy" Unruh.
 His other two books were about Pontius Pilate: Poems of Inspiration from the Masters and The Gospel According to Pontius Pilate, which was a historical novel, about the compromises the Roman governor of Judea faced in condemning Jesus to death.

 He died of kidney cancer on March 27, 2021, at a hospice facility in Bonita, California, at age 93.